 There is considerable evidence that having a STI or another infection of the genitourinary tract increases the risk of transmission of HIV, regardless of whether the STI is in the HIV-positive or HIV-negative partner.
-Several infections have been implicated, including herpes simplex virus (HSV), bacterial vaginosis, gonorrhea, Chlamydia and vaginal candidiasis.
+Several infections have been implicated, including herpes simplex virus (HSV), bacterial vaginosis, gonorrhea, Chlamydia and vaginal candidiasis and trichomoniasis.
+Several infections have been implicated, including herpes simplex virus (HSV), bacterial vaginosis, gonorrhea, Chlamydia and vaginal candidiasis and trichomoniasis.
 The risk is generally in the range of one and one-half to five times higher than that seen in the absence of STIs.
-39, 66-69
+Several infection of the genitourinary traction of the genitourinary traction of the genitourinary traction of the several infection of the STI is in the HIV-positive or HIV-negative partner.

 Rates of STIs vary with time, over geographic areas and among populations.
-In groups with increasing rates of STIs, such as rates of syphilis among MSM in some urban centres in Ontario and southern Quebec during the early to mid 2000s, 91 STIs may play an important role in increasing the risk of sexual transmission of HIV.
+In groups with increasing rates of STIs, such as rates of syphilis among MSM in some urban centres in Ontario and southern Quebec during the early to mid 2000s, STIs may play an important role in increasing the risk of sexual transmission of HIV.

 To investigate how STIs may be increasing the risk of transmission, researchers are evaluating changes in viral load in genital fluids in the presence of STIs.
-So far, results have been mixed, with some studies reporting a correlation between the two others not.
-109,110
+So far, results have been mixed, with some studies reporting a correlation between the two 105-108 and others not.
+Emerging evidence suggests that antiretroviral therapy may attenuate the increases in genital viral load seen with STIs.
+107, 127, 128, 133 On the other hand, two separate studies of people on effective antiretroviral therapy found that having a genital tract infection was associated with detectable virus in the seminal or cervicovaginal fluid, suggesting that therapy did not counter the impact of STIs on genital viral load levels. , As before, it is not clear whether these levels are infectious.